severinkaderli/atom-reverser/README.md

 gulp readme
 ```

 to update `README.md` with the new keywords.
-Then you can open a pull request and I will most likely merge it.
+Then you can open a pull request and I will merge it.

 ## Usage